Vinay07k/Bus-Ticketing-System/README.md

 ## Bus-Ticketing-System
 A C++ project made using arrays, list, pointer, class and objects.
-It's bassically a bus ticketing system where users can login, book and cancel their tickets.
+It's basically a bus ticketing system where users can login, book and cancel their tickets.
 Let's see how it works.

 The given below documentation might be more than enough for referring.
 Click the link: